Urums

+Urums (/ʊəˈruːm/, /ʊˈruːm/; Ουρούμ, Urúm; Turkish and Crimean Tatar: Urum, [uˈɾum]) are several groups of Turkic-speaking Greek Orthodox people native to Crimea.
+The emergence and development of the Urum identity took place from 13th to the 17th centuries.
+Bringing together the Crimean Greeks along with Greek-speaking Crimean Goths, with other indigenous groups that had long inhabited the region, resulting in a gradual transformation of their collective identity.

 History

 There are two main theories covering how the Urums may have originated.
 One hypothesis is that the Urums arose as a result of some Crimean Greeks converting to using the Crimean Tatar language.
 Another theory is that the Urums arose as a result of the adoption of Christianity by a group of Crimean Tatars.
-A specialist in the history of the Crimean Greeks, M. Arajioni notes: “The narrowing of the scope of the use of the Greek language in the southwestern Crimea and in the cities of Crimea led some of the Crimean “Romans” to the loss of their native language.
-Thus, Urums are Greeks who have undergone linguistic assimilation, and not "baptized Tatars".
 Some also speculate that the Urums from Crimea/Ukraine and Georgia have the same origins from Anatolia, with some even going as far to say that the two Urum groups speak the same language; however, the latter is not supported with the available linguistic data.

 Etymology

 The term Urum is derived from the Arabic word روم (rūm), meaning Roman and subsequently Byzantine and Greek, with a prothetic u in some Turkic languages.
-In Ottoman Turkish under the Ottoman Empire, Rum denoted Orthodox Christians living in the Empire; in modern Turkish, Rum denotes Greeks living in Turkey.
+In Ottoman Turkish under the Ottoman Empire, Rum denoted Orthodox Christians living in the Empire; in modern Turkish, Rum denotes Greeks living in Turkey and Cyprus.
 The word "Urum" involves a prothetic u- that generally appears in Turkic language loanwords initially starting with a r-.
 The common use of the term Urum appears to have led to some confusion, as most Turkish-speaking Greeks were called Urum.

 The term is used by the following sub-ethnic groups of Greeks as a way of ethnic self-identification: